Androz2091/discord-giveaways/README.md

 ## Examples

-You can read this example bot on Github: [giveaways-bot](https://github.com/Androz2091/giveaways-bot)
+You can read this example bot on GitHub: [giveaways-bot](https://github.com/Androz2091/giveaways-bot)

 ### Launch of the module